Skip to content

 Security Features

 2. Spending password: You can set a spending password that encrypts your locally stored private keys.
-This password will be required before an outgoing transaction can be approved to protect your $ADA from unauthorized spending.
+The password will be required before an outgoing transaction can be approved to protect your $ADA from unauthorized spending.

 Backup and Recovery Features